IoannisChatzigeorgiou/VTC2022-Spring/README.md

 ## Reproduce the figures using the available simulation data

-To plot fig. 2, fig. 3 or fig. 4 of the paper, set the folder "code_for_figures" as the Current Folder in MATLAB and run `plot_fig2`, `plot_fig3` or `plot_fig4` in the Command Window to obtain the relevant figure.
+To plot fig. 2, fig. 3 or fig. 4 of the paper, set the folder "code_for_figures" as the Current Folder in MATLAB<sup>&reg;</sup> and run `plot_fig2`, `plot_fig3` or `plot_fig4` in the Command Window to obtain the relevant figure.
 The simulation results stored in the sub-folders "fig2_data" and "fig3_and_fig4_data" will be used to reproduce the three figures of Section VI in the paper.

 Note that the scripts `plot_fig3` and `plot_fig4` re-define the variable `target_decoding_prob` (see line 27 of `plot_fig3` and line 22 of `plot_fig4`).
 This forces the scripts to plot the curves shown in fig. 3 and fig. 4 of the paper.
 If you wish to plot the curves for all considered values of target_decoding_prob, then:
 - Comment out line 27 of `plot_fig3` and line 22 of `plot_fig4`.